RiteshSanodiya-dev/system-design-primer/solutions/C_LLD/cache_buffer_management/ring_buffer/ring_buffer.md

 # Ring Buffer (Circular Buffer)

+see reference, contains other topics as well : https://inpyjama.com/dealing-with-real-time-data/

 #### Description
 A ring buffer, also known as a circular buffer, is a fixed-size data structure that uses a single, continuous buffer for reading and writing operations in a circular manner.
 It allows efficient use of memory and is especially useful in scenarios where data needs to be overwritten periodically, without the need for shifting data after every operation.